 - Citizen Science and role of patient-participants in big data

-- Clinical genomics and interventions based on genomics data
+- Clinical genomics/omics and interventions based on omics data

 - Clinical and research data collection, curation, preservation, or sharing

 - Data-driven research and discovery

 - Data Literacy and numeracy

 - Data/system integration, standardization and interoperability

 - Data mining and knowledge discovery

 - Data transformation/ETL